-- 7.2.1 The objective of the construction phase monitoring should be to verify the utilisation of the area by WBSE, their responses to construction disturbance, as well as the effectiveness of the proposed mitigation measures.
+- 7.1.1 The objective of the construction phase monitoring should be to verify the utilisation of the area by WBSE, their responses to construction disturbance, as well as the effectiveness of the proposed mitigation measures.
 Throughout the construction phase, field surveys should be conducted twice per month during their core breeding season (from December to May), and once per month outside their core breeding season (from June to November).
 The monitoring frequency should be increased to weekly during the incubation period of each year.
-In order to confirm their foraging ground near the construction site, it is necessary to conduct daily monitoring during the first week of nestling period in each year. - 7.2.2 Since the location of the WBSE nest was located at the southwest of SKC within the hillside shrubland, it is impossible to observe the eggs during incubation period.
-Therefore, monitoring with increased frequency during incubation period will be continued until chick was seen in the nest.
-Daily monitoring of 7-day consecutive monitoring will be carried out once any chick is recorded during the monitoring day.
-The monitoring schedule during the reporting period is provided in Appendix C.
+In order to confirm their foraging ground near the construction site, it is necessary to conduct daily monitoring during the first week of nestling period in each year. - 7.1.2 Since the location of the WBSE nest was located at the southwest of SKC within the hillside shrubland, it is impossible to observe the eggs during incubation period.
+Therefore, monitoring with increased frequency during incubation period could not be carried out.
+Daily monitoring will be carried out once any chick is recorded during the monitoring day.